 If I’m perfectly honest, Alice in Wonderland (2010) should be included in my “Didn’t Think I’d Like it (But I did!)” series because, well, I really didn’t think I would like it when the previews arrived.
 But during my spring break that year I went to see the film because a friend of mine wanted to see it and I actually enjoyed it.

 One of the highlights of this film is the musical score by Danny Elfman.
 The composer is well known for his collaborations with Tim Burton, and this effort is one of their more memorable efforts in recent years.
+The film is also notable for using the voice of Alan Rickman (RIP) as the voice of the Caterpillar.

 In the brief interview I found, Elfman briefly talks about his work on the film’s score (I always love watching interviews like this one, I just wish they could be longer!).
 I hope you enjoy this interview clip.